Last Updated: September 4, 2023 by Flora Gibbins

 It’s worth noting that while neon tetras are peaceful fish, they may still become stressed or aggressive if their environment is overcrowded or if there are too many competing fish in the same tank.
 Therefore, it’s important to maintain proper stocking levels and provide plenty of hiding places and areas to explore to minimize stress and promote a healthy environment for your fish.

 The general rule of keeping Neon Tetras is to provide one gallon of water for every inch of the fish.
 Neons thrive in schools of at least six fish, each of which may grow to 1.5 inches.
+So even for these small Tetras, a 5-gallon tank would be tight.
 This means that the minimum tank for Neon Tetras is 10 gallons.

 Even a 10-gallon tank can become crowded for six Neon Tetras because they need room for their schooling behavior.
 Besides, they love a planted tank, and you may need to add tank decorations.
 Therefore, it would be best to get a larger tank, like 20-gallon tank or bigger.